gsriramit/ZeroTrust-Networking-E2E-Tls-AppGw-Firewall/README.md

 6. Finally, the Application Gateway instance answers the client:
    - Source IP address: AppGwPIP
    - Destination IP address: ClientPIP
-Outbound flows from the VMs to the public internet go through Azure Firewall, as defined by the UDR to 0.0.0.0/0.

 ## Deployment Instructions
-- Run the CreateTLSCertificates.sh to generate the TLS files for the application gateway and the backend server.
-Please note that this script will create all the certificates in the local machine from where the script is run from
+- Run the CreateTLSCertificates.sh to generate the TLS files for the application gateway and Azure Firewall.
+Please note that this script will create all the certificates in the local machine from where the script is run from.
-  - If you require the certificates to be loaded to an instance of Azure Keyvault, you can do the same and create a reference to the cert for App gateway to use.
-The instructions for the same are available in this article- https://learn.microsoft.com/en-us/azure/application-gateway/key-vault-certs
-- Modify the variables according to your azure environment settings in the DeployAzureResources.ps1 file.
-The commands can be run one step at a time if you are getting familiar with the behavior of each of the commands.
-The ps1 file should also work when executed from any automation pipeline
-- The server certificate created for the backend virtual machine(s) should be installed manually in this exercise.
-The instructions to complete the procedure in IIS 7.0 have been made available in post referenced in the next section.
-The procedure should be similar to other web servers too, including apache tomcat and Nginx
-  - The more elegant way of doing this is to have the server TLS certificates baked into the virtual machine images and have these images used from the Compute Image gallery.
-However, these images should not be used for common workloads.
-If the installed certificates are exportable and the password has not been secured, then that is a potential security risk
-  - The certificates could also be read from the keyvault (using the managed identity of the VM being deployed) and installed in the certificate store.
-This process could be completed as a part of the post deployment automation script
+- The images in the "DeploymentInstructions" directory contains the configuration settings of the Firewall & Firewall policy, application gateway and the route table

 ## Implementation References